Wednesday, 8 January 2020

 So the early season is all about watching the races and individual horses; to learn about each.I have watched a race twenty times.
 It can be a tiring endeavour.
 I have been known to fall to sleep mid race or watch one umpteen times because I keep dropping off before they cross the line.
 However, you can just about guarantee I watch every race and horse (repeatedly).
 Why?
 Because I want to know more than the average punter.
 Joes Bloggs doesn't really think about these things.
 Understanding, knowledge & proven ability takes time.

 The early-season form can be tricky.
 A horse finished second, so everyone thinks it will win next time out.
 It might do just that.
 But if it beats a slow horse (remember, we don't know it is a slow horse, yet) then we may bet and feel like a complete idiot.
 So many horses are beaten in this manner.
 We wait until those form lines start to build.
 In addition, using Group Horse, I look for significantly entered juveniles.
 In truth, I have a number of ways to make assessment.
 All parts of the jigsaw puzzle.

-The season started in March and I still haven't had a bet.
+The season started in March/April and I will be unlikely to bet in that first month.
 Most people would be pulling out their hair, teeth chattering, eyes bulging as they look at the race cards in the daily paper.
 I could wait forever.
 I'm not betting for fun or humour, the buzz or whatever.
 I bet for all the right reasons.
 That it is a bet with value.